Skip to Content

 • Make sure the folder structure is preserved

-Configure web server
+Configure the web server

-For Apache (most hosting):
+For Apache (most hosting providers):

 • The .htaccess file is already included in the archive